Published on 26th August 2016

 There is a variety of emotions and textures presented on Scintilla, from the opening track Short Story and its beautifully sparse slow development to the closing title track where the mood is created by careful arrangement, a lovely piano leading to militaristic drums and horns that take the album to its conclusion.
 I believe it is enough to say that this is an album worthy of investigation, even if you are not familiar with Nosound’s previous work.
 If on the other hand you are already a fan, I don’t think you will be disappointed.
 From the quality of the song writing, performances, the production and for me personally the wonderful cello contributions of Marianne, this is another leap forward in Nosound’s development.
 Scintilla is an album of quality and depth with the ability to create an emotional connection with the listener.

-[You can read TPA’s interview with Giancarlo Erra about Scintilla and his approach to music HERE.]
+[You can read the interview with Giancarlo Erra about Scintilla and his approach to music HERE on TPA]

 01. Short Story (2:24)